Malobika8/All-In-One/GithubActions/GetStarted-Ch-2.md

      * We now need to push it to Docker.
        - Build Docker image

+         "build-push-action" tries to build a Docker image out of a Docker file that we need to specify.

+         "context" is "**.**" which means we want to use the current file/path or docker which is on the base path of the Application.

+         "push" will be false because, in this step, we want to check if we can build or not.

+         For "tags", we need the username or DockerHub username and project name.

+         ```
+         It would contain sensitive information & hence should never be exposed in public.
+         ```

          <img width="967" alt="Screenshot 2024-07-27 at 11 11 19 AM" src="https://github.com/user-attachments/assets/484adfba-ff74-46f8-9dbd-7f1f2307adc4">